Ethan-Edmond/web-sprint-challenge-authentication-and-testing/README.md

 4. How does _Test Driven Development_ change the way we write applications and tests?

-writing tests first, then writing code to pass that test is the biggest change between tdd and usual.
+Writing tests first, then writing code to pass that test is the biggest change between tdd and usual.
+Next is where you are planning out the application.
+TDD leaves you doing a lot of planning while writing tests.
+The last thing I can think of is that TDD doesn't work if you're code isn't testable, so if you're doing TDD you have to code testably.